himotoyoshi/carray/docs/topics/ScatterAndBincount.md

 labels.bincount(weights: weights)  # => CA_DOUBLE([6, 11, 4])
 ```

-The output has the *weights* dtype so the accumulator doesn't lose
+The output has the *weights* data type so the accumulator doesn't lose
 precision.

 ### 2.2 Relationship to `scatter_add!`